dimamorar/morar.dev/docs/ARCHITECTURE.md

 ### Q: Why MDX over plain Markdown?
 **A:** MDX allows embedding React components in markdown, enabling interactive blog posts and documentation.

-### Q: Why not use a headless CMS?
+### Q: Why use Payload CMS instead of markdown files?
-**A:** For monthly blog posts and manual Obsidian sync, markdown files are simpler, faster, and more developer-friendly.
+**A:** Payload CMS provides a user-friendly admin interface for content management, supports rich content editing with Lexical, and enables non-technical content updates.
+Static generation at build time ensures optimal performance while maintaining the benefits of a headless CMS.

 ### Q: How to handle Obsidian-specific features?
 **A:** Most Obsidian markdown features (links, embeds, callouts) can be converted or replicated with remark/rehype plugins.